Do's and Don'ts of Medicare Compliance

 • Electronically when communicating with a beneficiary through email, online chat, or other electronic messaging platform

-We’ve talked before about the importance of an online presence, but be forewarned, likes or shares on social media do not constitute PTC for sales purposes.
 Additionally, PTCs are not the same as a Scope of Appointment.
 The PTC comes first, hopefully followed by an appointment.
-At that time, you’ll need to fill out the appropriate Scope of Appointment form.
+Ahead of the appointment, you’ll need to obtain a signed Scope of Appointment form from the beneficiary.

 Permission to Contact is not the same as Scope of Appointment.
 Mostly, PTC comes first, then Scope of Appointment next.